circlefin/malachite/specs/english/proofs_scheduling.md

 - A **proofs** field, containing of a, possibly empty, set of proofs of previous blocks
 - A **payload** field, consisting of a, possibly empty, set transactions submitted by users

-For the sake of the scheduling protocol, we distinghish between two kind of blocks:
+For the sake of the scheduling protocol, we distinguish between two kind of blocks:

 - **Full blocks** carry transactions, i.e., have a non-empty payload.
   The protocol requires full blocks to include proofs of previously committed blocks.